pirus1234/wcme-tools/README.md

 # WCME-Tools

-This project is made with Node v18 or later, React, Express, and Socket.io
+This project runs on Node v18 or later.
+Made with ReactJS, Express, and Socket.io frameworks.

 ## Available Scripts